Keshavdulal/web-development-101/1-Intro.md

 1. git clone - make a copy of remote repo on your local machine

 ---

-# D4 HTML/CSS
+# D4 Introduction to HTML

+* What is HTML
-- HTML Tags
+* HTML Tags
-- HTML document structure
+* HTML document structure
-- Anatomy of HTML element
+* Anatomy of HTML element

-Introduction to basic HTML
 * Creating a very basic website
 * Planning a basic website
 * Assembling files and folders
-* What is HTML
-* HTML document structure
-* Anatomy of HTML element
 * Marking up text
 * Links
 * Using comments
 * HTML Attributes

+---
-Introduction to  basic CSS
+# D5 Introduction to CSS

 * What is CSS
 * Ways to apply CSS
 * CSS Ruleset